juanjimenoizquierdo-ui/ai-act-classifier/README.md

 ## Author

-Built by a Spanish lawyer (Máster de Acceso a la Abogacía) with experience in compliance and legal tech automation, as a study project for the EU AI Act and a portfolio demonstration.
+## Author
+Juan Jimeno Izquierdo — Spanish lawyer specialising in AI regulation and privacy law (EU AI Act, GDPR).
+CIPP/E candidate (IAPP).
+AI Ethics certified (University of Helsinki).

+Built as a technical portfolio project demonstrating applied knowledge of Regulation (EU) 2024/1689 and a study exercise.

 **Disclaimer**: This project is for educational and portfolio purposes.
 It does not constitute legal advice.